 Mass digitization allows the UC Libraries to explore new questions and service models including but not limited to the following areas:

-- Enhanced Discovery and Access: How will improved access to mass digitized materials in our print collections support the research, teaching, and private study needs of students, faculty, and other library users?
+- Enhanced Discovery and Access: How does improved access to mass digitized materials in our print collections support the research, teaching, and private study needs of students, faculty, and other library users?

-- Collection Management: Can mass digitization help support our efforts to manage campus print collections and build more effective shared print collections?
+- Collection Management: Does mass digitization help support our efforts to manage campus print collections and build more effective shared print collections?

 - New Services to Users: What new service opportunities and/or research paradigms are enabled by massively digitizing our library collections?

-- Curating through Collaboration: Will participation in mass digitization projects help create access for our users to third-party materials not currently available through our own libraries?
+- Curating through Collaboration: Does participation in mass digitization projects help create access for our users to third-party materials not currently available through our own libraries?

 - Funding Reallocation: To what extent can the digital reformatting of our own collections of public domain works obviate or lessen the need to allocate funds toward licensing online collections of these same materials from commercial providers?